Cricket Pitches, Wickets and Squares

 Subsoil is excavated and the formation trimmed accurately to a uniform depth.
 Poor and inconsistent bounce is not only caused by the pitch surface but also by an uneven underlying formation and mismatched depths within the first loam layer.

-Thorough consolidation removes air pockets and ensures there’s a good bond between each layer, preventing root breaks.
-Loam layers are laser-levelled using a bespoke, highly-manoeuvrable, light-weight, mid-mounted, laser-grader tractor.
+Thorough consolidation removes air pockets and ensures there's a good bond between each layer, preventing root breaks.
+Loam layers are laser-levelled using a bespoke, highly-manoeuvrable, lightweight tractor.

 The final pitch surface is prepared, fertiliser applied, grass seed sown and completed with a hand rake finish.